 Correct body positioning leads to improved blood flow and better circulation of oxygen.
 In order to function optimally, your brain needs a healthy amount of blood and oxygen delivered to it.
 Improving body positioning also holds the potential to improve digestion, energy, and mood.

 There’s a difference between postural imbalances, having poor posture and postural stress.
 Postural imbalances such as uneven hips can be corrected by a chiropractor.
 Poor posture is simply poor body positioning or a bad habit such as slouching.
 Postural stress is a challenge to your posture caused by things like a workstation that is not ergonomic.
-If your desk at work is too low and you must hunch over to use your computer, that can cause postural stress.
+Is your desk at work is too low, causing you must hunch over to use your computer?
+This can cause postural stress.

 In the modern workplace, too many people sit all day with poor posture.
 Correcting postural imbalances, setting up an ergonomic workstation and learning correct sitting posture could lead to a variety of health improvements including better digestion, more energy, increased mental focus, and reduced body pains.
 To gain more insight into how improving posture can benefit our health, HoneyColony spoke with Dr. Michael Horowitz, an esteemed chiropractor who specializes in improving posture.

 Good Posture Leads To Improved Mental And Physical Energy

 One of the most significant health and wellness benefits of improving your posture has to do with your mental alertness, as well as your overall energy level on a day-to-day basis.
 Dr. Horowitz explains, “Optimal mental and physical energy requires good oxygen flow and blood flow.
 Slouching compresses your lungs, inhibiting the amount of air you’re able to inhale.
 Poor posture also compromises blood circulation in your body.”